Crisis of the Chaotic Attractor of a Climate Model: A Transfer Operator Approach: Introduction

 \section{Introduction}

 Much progress has been achieved during the last decades regarding bifurcation theory of low-dimensional dynamical systems and the emergence of aperiodic behaviour and sensitive dependence to initial conditions, or chaos, when a parameter of the system is changed.
-Examples include changes in the Rayleigh number in hydrodynamics \cite{Lorenz1963a} or in the solar constant in climate science \cite{Saltzman2002}.
-Much less is known, however, on the sudden appearance or destruction of chaotic attractors.
-The review by \cite{Grebogi1983} provides a good starting point regarding the topological description of attractor crisis and the statistics of chaotic transients.
-However, little is known regarding the changes in statistical properties of high-dimensional chaotic systems undergoing an attractor crisis.
+Examples include changes in the Rayleigh number in hydrodynamics \cite{Lorenz1963a} or in the baroclinic forcing responsible for midlatitude atmospheric variability \cite{Lucarini2007,Ghil2010}.
+Much less is known, however, on the sudden appearance or destruction of chaotic attractors during global bifurcations.
+In particular, a \emph{boundary crisis} involves the destruction of the basin of attraction of an invariant set due to the collision of this set with a saddle.
+The review by \cite{Grebogi1983} provides a good starting point regarding the topological description of chaotic attractor crises and the statistics of chaotic transients.
+However, little is known regarding the changes in the statistical properties of high-dimensional chaotic systems undergoing a boundary crisis.